 I recently signed up to volunteer.
 When should I expect to start?

 We’ve had an amazing number of new volunteers sign up in the last few weeks and we expect to need all of them at some point.
-We’re working diligently to match volunteers with open opportunities, but it may take some time to hear back from us.
+We’re working diligently to match volunteers with open opportunities, but it’s possible you may be placed on a waiting list for when new opportunities open.
 Thank you for your patience.
 Know that you are appreciated and will be needed to help when the time comes!